Uniswap/interface/README.md

 #### React Native

-Follow the general [React Native setup instructions](https://reactnative.dev/docs/environment-setup) with the following additional (optional) recommendations:
+Follow the general [React Native setup instructions](https://reactnative.dev/docs/environment-setup) with the following additional steps:

 1. After installing Node: also install NVM to help you manage versions.
 Use the latest v14.x
 2. Before installing cocoapods: install RBEnv and use it to install Ruby v3 globally.
 When installing cocoapods, follow the non-sudo instructions.